 Contact firstname.lastname@example.org if you are a school group interested in visiting the site.

 The reserve is an important area of ancient semi-natural woodland.
-In early mediaeval times it was part of the royal manorial estate of Leighton, hence its name ‘King’s Wood’.
+In early mediaeval times it was part of the royal manorial estate of Leighton, hence the name ‘King’s Wood’.
+Part of Rushmere Country Park is included in the reserve.

 Main habitats: woodland

-Management: jointly owned and managed by The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, Bedfordshire County Council and Lafarge Aggregates
+Management: jointly owned and managed by Central Bedfordshire Council, the Greensand Trust, the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, and Tarmac.

 Features of interest